bryancaraman/thrift-API/README.md

 ### Add your API specification to the project

 You should have created an API specification during your API training and tools session.
-If you do not have one a trainer can provide one for you.
+If you have not completed that [use this one for now](https://github.com/thoag-godaddy/BootCampCart-API/blob/complete_spec/swagger/api.json)

 - Replace the BootCampCart-API/swagger/api.json with your API specification
 - Navigate to your API root: `http://localhost:8000/`